tykling/certgrinder/docs/certgrinderd.rst

      Set this and syslog-facility to enable logging to syslog.
 Default: `None`

    ``temp-dir``
      Set this to the directory to use for temporary files (CSR and certificates).
-Default: `/tmp`
+Directory should be owned by the user running ``certgrinderd``.
+A directory will be created and deleted inside this temp-dir for each run.
+Leave blank to create one automatically.
+Default: `None`

    ``web-root``
      The path to pass to the auth-hook script as environment variable WEBROOT.
 Default: `None`